The top 10 audiobooks on Audible.com

 Fiction

-6. A Man Called Ove by Fredrik Backman, narrated by George Newbern (Dreamscape Media, LLC)

-7. Notes of a Native Son by James Baldwin, narrated by Ron Butler (Blackstone Audio, Inc.)
+7. 1984 by George Orwell, narrated by Simon Prebble (Blackstone Audio, Inc.)

-8. A Dog's Purpose by W. Bruce Cameron, narrated by William Dufris (Macmillan Audio)
+8. God's Crazy Parlour of Sweet Consent: The Book of Ning-Ning by Dean Moriarty, narrated by Gary Roelofs (Dean Moriarty)

-9. Bright Side by Kim Holden, narrated by Roger Wayne and Lidia Dornet (Tantor Audio)
+9. Stories of Your Life and Others by Ted Chiang, narrated by Abby Craden and Todd McLaren (Tantor Audio)

-10. Right Behind You by Lisa Gardner, narrated by Luke Daniels and Teri Schnaubelt (Brilliance Audio)
+10. King's Cage by Victoria Aveyard, narrated by Amanda Dolan, Adenrele Ojo, and Erin Spencer (HarperAudio)

 Nonfiction